It’s too early for this, but doesn’t mean we can’t look ahead. Order is decided by Super Bowl odds.

 7. Carolina Panthers- Will Levis, QB, Kentucky

 Matt Rhule’s seat is scorching hot so I don’t think there’s a chance he’s back next year.
 That means a new quarterback is on the way.
 Kentucky has a funky offense that’s not catered to showcasing a quarterback, but Levis still performed well.
-He does need to cut down on the turnovers there, but as he enters his second season as a starter I’m confident in that
+He does need to cut down on the turnovers there, but as he enters his second season as a starter and should see some progress in this department.

 8. Seattle Seahawks- Jalen Carter, DL, Georgia

-The Georgia defense was unfairly stacked last year and that’s why you shouldn’t even look at Carter’s stats from last year.
+The Georgia defense was unfairly stacked last year and that’s why you shouldn’t even look at Carter’s stats.
 They don’t tell the full story.
 Carter can do a little bit of everything and is versatile enough to play in any defense.
 The Seahawks seem content with Drew Lock, so rebuilding this poor defense could be the play.
 They also have a second first round pick to look at that position.

 9. Chicago Bears- Jordan Addison, WR, Pittsburgh